C4IROcean/odp-sdk-python/Examples/README.md

 ## TO RUN THE EXAMPLE NOTEBOOKS YOU NEED TO MAKE SURE YOU HAVE ACCESS TO THE FUNCTION FILES AND INSTALLED THE REQUIRED PACKAGES

-CastFunctions.py, DataStatsFunctions.py and DataMaps.py live in this folder.
-Make sure you've cloned the repo and point to the proper path in the notebooks
+### Make sure you've cloned the repo and point to the proper path in the notebooks

-In order to use CastFunctions.py and DataStatsFunctions.py, certain packages are necessary.
+In order to use UtilityFunctions.py, certain packages are necessary.
 To install these packages, you can run the line below with the proper path to install these packages.

 ```bash
 pip3 install -r requirements_func.txt